aleandre6579/GuessingGame/README.md

 <br/>

-Then run the docker-compose:
+Then go into the project's root folder and run the docker-compose:
 ```
-docker compose up -d
+cd GuessingGame && docker compose up -d
 ```

 <br/>